-The first home buyer stamp duty concession was extended to any subsequent purchases of an interest by an eligible first home buyer who enters into a shared equity arrangement with the Department of Housing and Works from 1 July 2004.
-Property transfers from a bankrupt entity to a creditor were also exempted from stamp duty.
+From 1 July 2004, the first home buyer stamp duty concession was extended to any subsequent purchases of an interest by an eligible first home buyer who enters into a shared equity arrangement with the Department of Housing and Works from 1 July 2004.
+From 1 July 2004, property transfers from a bankrupt entity to a creditor were also exempted from stamp duty.